-- distance to more than three seconds. - Lower your speed even further when you have line-of-sight restrictions. - Keep your eyes moving; take split-second glances rather than one long look. - If you have a passenger, ask that person to look for an address.
+- Lower your speed even further when you have line-of-sight restrictions. - Keep your eyes moving; take split-second glances rather than one long look. - If you have a passenger, ask that person to look for an address.

 Being Followed